tobyweston/blog/source/_posts/2010-01-04-type-safe-annotation.markdown

 {% endcodeblock %}

 The compiler very quickly complains that the attribute value must be constant.
 Specifically,

     an enum annotation value must be an enum constant

 To get round things, you can just create several attributes for the annotation.
-Rather than have a nice `CLASS` type which can optionally have a description, I was forced to have one attribute of type and another to capture the additional information. grrrr.
+Rather than have a nice `CLASS` type which can optionally have a description, I was forced to have one attribute of type and another to capture the additional information.

 {% codeblock lang:java %}